Updated 1 week ago

 Canadian Solar is offering an excellent warranty for its battery system.
 The warranty states the battery will hold at least 80% of its capacity at 10 years, or 6,000 cycles, whichever comes first.

-Most batteries on the market today only offer a 70% capacity guarantee after 10 years, meaning the EP Cube will be able to store more power for you than its competitors over time.
+Most batteries on the market today only offer a 70% capacity guarantee after 10 years, meaning the EP Cube can store more power for you than its competitors over time.
 Not to mention, you’ll likely reach the full 10-year warranty before completely charging and discharging the battery 6,000 times.

 Is Canadian Solar’s EP Cube battery right for you?

-The modularity of the battery really sets it apart from a lot of the popular batteries available today like sonnen and Tesla, and it lets homeowners have more control over how much energy storage they install.
-The best part is the warranty - it exceeds industry standards and Canadian Solar is a reliable brand that you can trust to fulfill it, if needed.
+The modularity of the battery really sets it apart from a lot of the popular batteries available today, like sonnen and Tesla, and it gives homeowners more control over how much energy storage they install.
+The best part is the warranty - it exceeds industry standards, and Canadian Solar is a reliable brand you can trust to fulfill it if needed.

-Keep in mind, not everyone needs a solar battery.
+Keep in mind that only some people need a solar battery.
 For most homeowners, a battery won’t save you any additional money on your electric bills, but it will provide peace of mind in case you experience a power outage.
 You can use our solar battery calculator to get an idea of how installing energy storage will impact your investment in solar panels, so you can find out if it’s worth it for you.

 Find out how much solar + battery would cost based on recent installations in your area